Echateauneu/appcontrol-documentation/docs/en/agents.md

 ### Option 2.
 Run the agent in interactive mode from a prompt (cmd.exe)

-Run cmd.exe and the go the agent folder.
+Run cmd.exe and then go to the agent folder.

 ```console
 C:\appcontrol>xcAgent.exe --console